Now, the VOA Learning English program Words and Their Stories.

 "You can have a lot of fun in a New York minute, but there some things you can't do in those city limits.
 There ain't no closing time, there ain't no cover charge, just country boys and girls getting down on the farm."

-Anna Matteo wrote this story for VOA Learning English.
-Marilyn Rice Christiano wrote the text involving the origin of the word "farm."
+Anna Matteo and Marilyn Rice Christiano wrote this story for Learning English.
 At the end of the story, Garth Brooks sings "Down on the Farm."
+This program was first published in March of 2017.

 Words in This Story